Track

 Combining REPLACE() with other string functions

-One advanced technique for using the REPLACE() function is combining other string functions, such as CHARINDEX() or SUBSTRING(), when replacing string values.
+One advanced technique is combining REPLACE() with other SQL string functions, such as CHARINDEX() or SUBSTRING(), when replacing string values.

 -- Replace part of the product name starting from the first space with 'Updated'